veeso-dev/blog.veeso.dev/blog/post-30/index-en.md

    So what's a `Future` then?
 A `Future` is a trait that represents an asynchronous computation that may or may not be completed yet.
 It has a method called `poll` that takes a mutable `Context` and returns a `Poll` enum.
 The `Poll` enum can be either `Ready` or `Pending`.
 When it's `Ready`, it contains the value of the computation, otherwise it's `Pending` and it means that the computation is not done yet.

 2. We create a `Pin` from the mutable reference of the future.
 A `Pin` is a type that is used to ensure that an object is not moved in memory, which is important for async code because the future must not be moved in memory while it's being executed, otherwise we could get a **Segmentation Fault** or other nasty bugs.
 3. We create a `Context` from a `Waker`.
-A `Waker` is a type that is used to wake up a task when it's ready to be executed
+A `Waker` is a type that is used to wake up a task when it's ready to be executed.
 4. We enter a loop where we poll the future. **If the future is ready, we return the value**, otherwise we sleep for 10 microseconds and poll again.

 At this point we can execute async code in a sync context: